EnzoGuillouche/MemoryMate/Documents/Functional/functionalSpecifications.md

 This project has been started as my moonshot project for ALGOSUP.

 The goal of the project is to create an Artificial Intelligence linked with a database that supports individuals with Alzheimer's in their daily lives.
-The AI could understand voice orders.
+The product will be a desktop application, to enhance security and performance.

 <details>
 <summary>Table of Contents</summary>